Anti-Crisis Price Management in Retail: What You Should Do

 Alternatively, to advanced pricing solutions, a retailer can analyze historical data on important SKUs.
 Using standardized pricing rules, you can change your prices manually.
 Undoubtedly, this approach needs time, which is a vital resource for retailers struggling to stay competitive.
 An additional time-consuming method is a trade-off analysis based on customer surveys, which may work without historical data.
 However, its accuracy is low.

 Crisis times affect retail adversely.
 Businesses must reshape their strategy and overcome dozens of challenges, including price positioning.
 Since pricing needs to be done rapidly and firmly during downfalls, retailers may use pricing software to ensure that.

 In any case, retailers should have competitive prices, and their approach should be market-based.
 Reshape your pricing needs, monitor your real competitors, and focus on best-selling goods mostly.
 These are three pillars of an effective anti-crisis pricing strategy.

-I am a Pricing Solution Architect at Competera with more than ten years of experience in Marketing Research and Analytics.
-I am proud to be a part of our team that is passionate about helping retailers to develop and succeed.
+I am a Pricing Solution Architect at Competera with more than ten years of marketing research and analytics experience.
+I am proud to be a part of our team passionate about helping retailers develop and succeed.
 We are always happy to share some expertise and insights.